quickthyme/qloop/docs/introduction.md

 ## Introduction

 Here is an introduction to the [QLoop](https://github.com/quickthyme/qloop) library, and what it does.
 It assumes that you already have a basic understanding of Swift.
 Although, knowledge of Xcode or any other IDE will be irrelevant to the topics covered here.

-At a high level, the features provided are:
+At a high level, features it provides include:

   - compose asynchronous operation paths as reusable "loop" constructs
   - *test-friendly* observer-pattern module favoring declarative composition